altifuse/message-crypto/README.md

   - Disable Spring's own error mappings and handle exceptions manually.

   Currently, I'm using a mix of these two approaches: errors directly related to user experience are handled manually (e.g. user/password/message length), while internal errors are handled by Spring.

+- ~~How to create unit tests for a Spring Web MVC application?~~ Unit tests for a web controller, for instance, should be able to mock a request and verify the correct handling of resources, such as validation and mapping.
+Spring Boot has a [base dependency](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html) available that includes not only their own testing library for Spring applications but also many other tools such as [Mockito](http://mockito.org/) and [Hamcrest](http://hamcrest.org/JavaHamcrest/).